spencerwooo/vuepress-markdown-it-wikilink/README.md

 # vuepress-markdown-it-wikilink

-> WikiMedia-style links for VuePress using the markdown-it parser.
+> Wikimedia-style links for VuePress using the markdown-it parser.